microsoft/AzureSearch_JFK_Files/README.md

 # The JFK Files
-Explore the JFK Assassination files using the Cognitive Search features of Azure Search.
+Explore the JFK Assassination files using the AI Enrichment features of Azure Cognitive Search.
 You can watch the demo in action in a short [online video](https://channel9.msdn.com/Shows/AI-Show/Using-Cognitive-Search-to-Understand-the-JFK-Documents) or explore the JFK files yourself with our [online demo](https://aka.ms/jfkfiles-demo).

 ## Cognitive Search - An AI-first approach to content understanding
 This project demonstrates how you can use both the built-in and custom AI in Cognitive Search.
 Cognitive Search ingests your data from almost any datasource and enriches it using a set of cognitive skills that extracts knowledge and then lets you explore the data using Search.